'The Curse of Buckout Road' — The Horror Film Based on the Most Haunted Road in Westchester

 Think “Bloody Mary” except instead of a mirror, you cruise down a darkened stretch of road until you stop your car in front of an old, red house.
 Honk your horn three times to summon … well, whatever it is exactly.

 The specifics differ according to which version of the legend you were introduced to first.
 In some cases it’s three women who were burned as witches, in others it’s a Native American white deer spirit of good fortune.
-In some — we kid you not — it’s “flesh-eating albinos.”
+In some it's — we kid you not — “flesh-eating albinos.”
 Honk your horn precisely three times and flesh-eating albinos will come out to tear you to pieces.
+Neat.

 On New Year’s Day 1870, Isaac Buckhout (of the family from which the road got its name) invited his friend and hunting buddy Alfred Rendall and his son Charles to the Buckhout home in Sleepy Hollow.
 Believing his wife was cheating on him, likely with one of the two Rendalls, Buckhout excused himself from drinks before returning with a shotgun.
 He shot and killed Alfred and wounded Charles, then beat his wife to death with the butt of his gun.
 Called “The Mad Muderer of Sleepy Hollow,” Buckhout was caught, tried, and hanged for his crimes.